DFE-Digital/get-into-teaching-app/app/views/content/salaries-and-benefits.md

 | London fringe                 | £43,570 | £65,631 |
 | The rest of England and Wales | £42,402 | £64,461 |

-In 2020/21, the average salary for a leading practitioner was £56,400.

 ### Headteachers

 Headteachers lead, motivate and manage staff.